ucb-stat133/stat133-spring-2018/labs/lab05-dplyr-ggplot-basics.md

 ![](lab05-images/unnamed-chunk-22-1.png)

-To add some transparency effect to the dots, you can use the `alpha` parameter
+To add some transparency effect to the dots, you can use the `alpha` parameter.

 ``` r
 # sized and colored scatterplot